foundersandcoders/ws-jwt-stateless-session/README.md

 **Metaphor Alert:** Think of the signature like a personal wax seal on a letter- the contents of the letter cannot be changed without breaking the seal, and the correct seal cannot be reproduced without the stamp!

-**Note:** When protecting a cookie, defence against brute force attacks (e.g. hashing with `bcrypt`) is not necessary, for two reasons:
-1. Just gaining access to a valid cookie will give you access to all of that users privileges, without any further work.
-2. If you use a long enough string as a 'secret', with a modern hashing algorithm, there is not enough computing power on earth to crack it.
+**N.B.** If you use a [long enough](https://crypto.stackexchange.com/questions/35476/how-long-should-a-hmac-cryptographic-key-be) string as a secret key, with a modern hashing algorithm, the key will be safe from a bruteforce attack with current levels of computing power.

 ## JSON Web Tokens